austenjt/chord-chart-service/README.md

 ## Development Info

-I used a tool called [Insomnia](https://insomnia.rest/) as my SQL client.
-I use IntelliJ-IDEA with the [Lombok plugin](https://plugins.jetbrains.com/plugin/6317-lombok-plugin) installed.
+* I used a tool called [Insomnia](https://insomnia.rest/) as my API client, instead of PostMan.
+* I use IntelliJ-IDEA with the [Lombok plugin](https://plugins.jetbrains.com/plugin/6317-lombok-plugin) installed.
+  * If you get an error that a class can't be found, make sure you enabled IDE annotation processing for Lombok.
-This project is designed for use with [Postgres](https://www.postgresql.org/download/).
+* This project is designed for use with [Postgres](https://www.postgresql.org/download/).
 See the `application.properties` for more info on what is required.
+I would suggest using a Dockerized Postgres container since it is easier to maintain.
+  * I use IntelliJ-IDEA DB tool to connect to the DB schema and tables.
+* Actuator endpoints are listed at: http://localhost:8080/application

 ## Input